ppy/osu-wiki/wiki/Tournaments/AOTS/IDTS_2/en.md

 ![IDTS 2 logo](img/logo.jpg)

-The **Indonesian Taiko Showdown 2** (***IDTS 2***) was an Indonesian double-elimination 1v1 osu!taiko tournament hosted by ::{ flag=ID }:: [Naverlyn](https://osu.ppy.sh/users/14324722).
+The **Indonesian Taiko Showdown 2** (***IDTS 2***) was an Indonesian double-elimination 1v1 osu!taiko tournament hosted by ::{ flag=ID }:: ::Naverlyn::{ user-id=14324722 }.
 The tournament was targeted for Indonesian top osu!taiko players, with no rank limits.
 It was the second instalment of the Indonesian Taiko Showdown.

 ## Tournament schedule